 Makespace membership costs £40/month

-Membership gives you 24/7 Access to the physical spaces and equipment.
+Membership gives you 24/7 Access to the physical space and equipment.

-As a paying member of Makespace, you have 24/7 access to the Makespace workshop and Biomakespace lab facilities, including use of all the equipment for no additional fees.
+As a paying member of Makespace, you have 24/7 access to the workshop facilities, including use of all the equipment for no additional fees.
 You can use it for both personal and commercial activities.